artefactual/atom-docs/user-manual/administer/settings.rst

 ..
 NOTE::

-   By default this will only enable Archivematica File and AIP download for users that are members of the "Adminstrator" group.
+   By default this will only enable Archivematica File and AIP download for users that are members of the "Administrator" group.

 5. Browse to a digital object that was created using the DIP Upload feature.
    Download links are located to the right of the File and AIP UUIDs.